smonff/smonff.github.com/source/_posts/2013-12-22-getting-thing-done-for-developpers-working-in-low-bandswitch-areas.markdown

 And Mosh is absolutely incredible...

 SSH was almost unusable, and even dangerous because of the latency time I've experimented that could increase typing errors.
-Mosh seems to be the best solution for mobile workers that need a connection to a remote SSH server because of two of it's main features :
+Mosh seems to be the best solution for mobile workers that need a stable and improved connection to a remote SSH server because of two of it's main features :

 * **roaming connection**.
-You can literally switch to a connection to another and the connection between the local and distant Mosh servers will be maintained.
+You can literally switch from a connection to another and the connection between the local and distant Mosh servers will be maintained.
 * **predictive typing**.
 As the connection will be slow, typing through SSH will have a long latency (this makes me very angry).
 Predictive typing will reduce the latency in an awesome way, you can't almost feel it.
 In their own words, the stuff *get rid of network lag*.

 My life has been changed the day I discovered [Tmux](https://en.wikipedia.org/wiki/Tmux).
-I believe the use of Tmux + Mosh will make your life easier if you telecommute in uncommon places, have to switch connections easily or simply hibernate your computer without experiment some *broken pipe* horrors.
+I believe the use of Tmux + Mosh will makes your life easier if you telecommute in uncommon places, have to switch between connections easily or simply hibernate your computer without experiment some *broken pipe* horrors.

 #### Tor
 I don't know how the Web could be controlled in Lao PDR.
 I've encountered some problems to access different technical websites :